 If you need to get away from the crowds, head to Oosterpark.
-It’s a relaxing green space east of the city center and is perfect for lounging and enjoying a sunny day.
+It’s a relaxing green space east of the city center, perfect for lounging and enjoying a sunny day.
 It’s much less busy than the city’s popular Vondelpark and shows you a different, more residential part of the city.
 There are sculptures (including the National Slavery Monument that commemorates the abolition of slavery in 1863), playgrounds, ponds, and plenty of space to picnic or lounge.
-It was the city’s first large park too, dating back to the 1890s
+It was the city’s first large park too, dating back to the 1890s.

 8. Try the Heineken Experience